Bounded common fundamental domains for two lattices: Bounded common fundamental domains in the general case

 and

 Since $\Abs{J_1} = \Abs{J_2}$ and $\Abs{K_1} = \Abs{K_2}$ we can find bijections

 Define the sum

-{$E$ is clearly a finite union of polytopes on each slice $\{k\} \times \RR^n$, $k \in \ZZ^m$, since $E'$ is a finite union of polytopes in $\RR^n$.} The fact that the sum in \eqref{tile-E} is direct is a byproduct of the proof that follows in which we show that the set $E$ is a common tile for the lattices $L$ and $M$.
+The fact that the sum in \eqref{tile-E} is direct is a byproduct of the proof that follows in which we show that the set $E$ is a common tile for the lattices $L$ and $M$.

 For reasons of symmetry we need only verify that

 is a tiling.

 We first show that this is a packing.
 Let $\ell=\ell_1+\ell_2$ and $\wt\ell=\wt\ell_1+\wt\ell_2$ be elements of $L = L_1\oplus L_2$ and assume that the two translates $\ell+E$ and $\wt\ell+E$ overlap on positive measure.
 This means that there are